SorenLKuhl/SorenLKuhl.github.io/index.markdown

 - What time of day are most reviews written?
 - Do star ratings change depending on the time?
 - Are there areas of the city with better restaurant experiences?
-- Which business categories are the most popular?
+- Which business categories are the most popular, i.e. what type of food should you look for?

 We use different kinds of visualizations, both simple charts and interactive tools, to help you explore the data yourself.
 In the end, this story will help you navigate the food scene in Philadelphia using real Yelp reviews from 2005 to 2022.